Hong Kong jails woman for insulting China's national anthem during Olympic celebration - KTVZ

 Large crowds had gathered to celebrate what was Hong Kong’s second ever Olympic gold medal and its first in fencing, but the scene turned rowdy when the Chinese national anthem was played for the award ceremony and some people began booing.

-Hong Kong, a former British colony, continues to represent itself separately to mainland China at the Olympics despite having handed over to Chinese sovereignty in 1997.
+Hong Kong, a former British colony, continues to represent itself separately to mainland China at the Olympics despite having been handed over to China in 1997.

 Cheung’s win was seen by many as a breakthrough for Hong Kong’s athletes and a rare moment of unity in a city that has been rocked in recent years by anti-government protests.